Proud fey infused with the spirit of the wilds

 |Effect: The targets fall prone.
 The burst creates a zone of difficult terrain that lasts until the end of your next turn.
 You and your allies are not affected by this difficult terrain.|

-Jotunar, also called fey trolls, are one of the few ancient Almish races which are not bestial in nature.
+Jotunar, also called fey trolls, are one of the few ancient Almish creatures which are not bestial in nature.
 Instead, these creatures are descended of the fey, their origins rooted deeply in the most hostile of nature’s reaches.
 Although they draw life from the land, jotunar are far from whimsical sprites; their strength rivals that of any beast, and they are terrible foes indeed.

 Play a jotun if you want…